usdot-fhwa-stol/C2C-RI/README.md

 Step 2.
 Double-click the C2CRI.exe file to launch the C2C RI Application.

 Step 3.
-SELECT ‘File->New’ command from the C2C RI MENU BAR.
+Select the ‘**File->New**’ command from the C2C RI MENU BAR.
 Verify that the New Test Configuration Dialog is displayed.
 The Test Suite drop down menu for the Information Layer Standard should include standards TMDD v303c, TMDD v303d and TMDD v3.1 at a minimum.
 The test suite drop down menu for the Application Layer Standard should include NTCIP 2306 v1.69 at a minimum.

 Step 4.
-Click the Cancel button and the New Test Configuration Dialog should close.
+Click the **Cancel** button and the New Test Configuration Dialog should close.

 Step 5.
-SELECT ‘File->Reports’ command from the C2C RI MENU BAR.
-Verify that the Windows displays the Configuration and Log Report Tabs.
+Select the ‘**File->Reports**’ command from the C2C RI MENU BAR.
+Verify that the application window displays the Configuration and Log Report Tabs.

 Step 6.
-Enter "SampleReport" in the Name field at the top of the Configuration Tab in the Report File Selection Frame.
+Enter "**SampleReport**" in the Name field at the top of the Configuration Tab in the Report File Selection Frame.
 The Configuration tab should include a list of test configuration files (with a .ricfg extension).
 Select one of the configuration files.
 Click the Configuration File Details Radio button in the Report Details Tab.
-Click the Create Button at the bottom of the window.
+Click the **Create** Button at the bottom of the window.

 Step 7.
 A dialog will initially appear indicating the the the report is being created.
 Once complete, a Report Status dialog will be presented indicating that the Report Creation has completed.
-Click the OK button.
+Click the **OK** button.

 Step 8.
-Click the View button at the bottom of the window.
+Click the **View** button at the bottom of the window.
 The C2C RI Report Viewer should open and present the created report.

 Step 9.
-Select File -> Exit from the C2C RI Report Viewer.
+Select '**File -> Exit**' from the C2C RI Report Viewer.
 The PDF Viewer should close.

 Step 10.
-Click the Cancel button at the bottom of the C2C RI Main Window.
+Click the **Cancel** button at the bottom of the C2C RI Main Window.
 The main C2C RI User Interface screen should be showing.

 Step 11.
-Select 'File->Exit' command from the C2C RI MENU BAR.
+Select '**File->Exit**' command from the C2C RI MENU BAR.
 The C2C RI Application should close.

 ### License